ImNotDarren/CarPricePrediction/README.md

 **Models**

-I chose to use lasso regression model to solve the overfitting problem.
+I chose to use ridge regression model to solve the overfitting problem.
 I added ploynomial features which massively increased the performance.
-Lasso excluded lots of features including is_gas, age, engine_L and many car makes.
-Now the train $R^2$ value and test $R^2$ value are both around 0.98.
+Now the train $R^2$ value and test $R^2$ value are both around 0.80.

 **Model Evaluation**

-The entire training dataset of 1193 records was split into 80/20 train vs. holdout, and all scores reported below were validated from both train dataset and holdout dataset.
+The entire training dataset of 4161 records was split into 80/20 train vs. holdout, and all scores reported below were validated from both train dataset and holdout dataset.

-**Final Score: 0.980**
+**Final Score: 0.784**

 ## <a name="link-part-5">Tools</a>